jgmalcolm/jgmalcolm.github.io/z80/index.md

 - [Creating Variables](variables/crea.htm) - You can generate just about any variable type you want through these asm calls.
 - [_FindSym](variables/_fin.htm) - The basis for *all* variable manipulation,
-  <CODE>_FindSym</CODE> finds variable data addresses fast.
-A must for all who
-  want to work with TI-OS variables!
+  `_FindSym` finds variable data addresses fast.
+A must for all who want to work with TI-OS variables!
 - [Absolute Addressing](variables/abso.htm) - A 24-bit address?
 That's right!
   Since there's more than 64 kilobytes of memory, you need to be familiar with TI's method of absolute addressing.
 It's used *all* the time with TI-OS